CUTS: A Deep Learning and Topological Framework for Multigranular Unsupervised Medical Image Segmentation: Related Works

-With a growing emphasis on avoiding an excessive reliance on human expert annotations, researchers have been exploring unsupervised learning approaches for medical image segmentation.
-Many recent work has focused on training with less data~\cite{fewshot1, fewshot2, fewshot3, fewshot4}.
-Moving it a step further, SSL-ALPNet~\cite{SSL_ALPNet} proposes to directly learn from pseudo-labels generated from Felzenswalb segmentation~\cite{Felzenszwalb}.
-It indeed removes dependency on expert labels, rendering it a unsupervised learning approach, though the training process is similar to supervised learning.
-DCGN~\cite{DCGN} uses a constrained Gaussian mixture model to perform unsupervised clustering of the pixel representations in histopathology images.
-It utilizes a prior that different tissue types generally correspond to different colors, which may no longer hold true in other medical image modalities.
+With a growing emphasis on avoiding reliance on human expert annotations, researchers have been exploring unsupervised learning approaches for medical image segmentation.
+Many works focused on training with fewer data~\cite{fewshot1, fewshot2, fewshot3, fewshot4, fewshot5}.
+SSL-ALPNet~\cite{SSL_ALPNet} proposed to directly learn from pseudo-labels generated from Felzenswalb segmentation~\cite{Felzenszwalb}, thus categorizing it as an unsupervised learning method despite a supervised learning approach.
+DCGN~\cite{DCGN} used a constrained Gaussian mixture model to cluster pixel representations in histopathology images.
+It assumes that different tissue types correspond to different colors, which is not necessarily true in many other medical image modalities.

-Atlas-based unsupervised learning is another promising direction for unsupervised medical image segmentation~\cite{AugmentTransformation, LTNet}.
-Compared to the traditional counterparts~\cite{tradMISatlas1, tradMISatlas2, tradMISatlas3}, these deep-learning-empowered versions attain improved results.
-However, they still suffer from the limitations as mentioned before.
-Besides, due to the requirement of spatial registration, they are more suitable for organs with clearly defined structures that show little variation among individuals (e.g., brains) and less applicable to highly deformable body parts.
+Atlas-based unsupervised learning is another promising direction.
+Compared to their traditional counterparts~\cite{tradMISatlas1, tradMISatlas2, tradMISatlas3}, the versions empowered by deep learning~\cite{AugmentTransformation, LTNet} have improved results.
+When the domain gap is small, they can be highly effective; otherwise, these methods could fail similarly.
+Given their requirement for spatial registration, they are more suitable for clearly defined structures that show little variation among individuals and thus are less applicable to image domains with greater variability.